UBICenter/ubicenter.org/_posts/2020-05-25-my-nerds-for-humanity-interview-on-basic-income.md

 author: max

-description: We discussed the current safety net, how to measure effectiveness, and the pandemic.
+excerpt: We discussed the current safety net, how to measure effectiveness, and the pandemic.
 subtitle:
 images:
  - "assets/images/2020-05-25-my-nerds-for-humanity-interview-on-basic-income-0.jpg"